-In other words, when $Q{\rm HII}$ is small, we must include correlations from both the bubble at ${\bf r}1$ and from its neighboring bubbles (and in particular the excess correlation from their clustering).
+In other words, when $Q{\rm HII}$ is small, we must include correlations from both the bubble at \mathbf{r}b and from its neighboring bubbles (and in particular the excess correlation from their clustering).
 When $Q{\rm HII}$ is large, we need only include the former effect.
-Subtracting the $P_1$ and $Q{\rm HII}$ terms in each case isolate the excess correlations.
+Subtracting the P_1 and $Q{\rm HII}$ terms in each case isolate the excess correlations.

-Figure 8.8 compares this approximate treatment of the cross-correlation with a semi-numerical calculation (thick and thin dashed curves, respectively).
+Figure 8.7 compares this approximate treatment of the cross-correlation with a semi-numeric calculation (thick and thin dashed curves, respectively).
 Again, the simple model does a rather good job over a range of ionized fractions, though it tends to underestimate the small-scale correlations because it averages over each bubble.